Minyus/causallift/README.md

 )

 ### References:
-- Gutierrez, P. and G´erardy, J. Causal inference and uplift modelling: A review of the literature.
+- Gutierrez, Pierre. and G´erardy, Jean-Yves.
+Causal inference and uplift modelling: A review of the literature.
 In International Conference on Predictive Applications and APIs, pages 1–13, 2017.

+- Athey, Susan and Imbens, Guido W. Machine learning methods for estimating heterogeneous causal effects.
+Stat, 2015.

-- Yi, R. and Frost, W. (n.d.).
+- Yi, Robert. and Frost, Will. (n.d.).
 Pylift: A Fast Python Package for Uplift Modeling.
 Retrieved April 3, 2019, from https://tech.wayfair.com/2018/10/pylift-a-fast-python-package-for-uplift-modeling/

 ### About author